Building Hope, Not Walls

 One of the most historical events of the 20th century was the fall of the Berlin Wall.
 The concrete dust has long settled, but the residue of this military barrier will permeate for years to come.

-My travels to Berlin began in the autumn of 1988.
-It was however, a trip that would have been wildly unrealistic just months earlier.
-My mother had died after a short illness and I was recovering from an accident with a broken jaw.
-After recovery, I met Anke, a German woman who had been working in Toronto as a liaison with a German clothier, and who later moved back to Germany to continue her education.
-By coincidence (or good fortune), she decided on Berlin.
-A year later, the city erupted with freedom and the Cold War was over.
-Seven months after the “border opening”, I landed in Berlin again to build on a documentary ...and possibly a relationship.
+Life has a way of kicking one down, picking one up and abruptly transporting one to the next chapter in one’s journey.
+This is what happened to me in 1988.
+I suddenly found myself in Berlin for the first time in the autumn of that year.
+It was a trip that would have been wildly unrealistic just months earlier.
+My mother had recently died after a short illness and I was recovering from an accident with a broken jaw.
+After recovery, I unexpectedly met Anke, a German woman who had been working in Toronto as a liaison with a German clothier, and who later moved back to Germany to continue her education.
+By coincidence - or good fortune - she decided on Berlin.
+A year later, Germany was reunified and the Cold War was over.
+Seven months after the “border opening”, I landed in Berlin again to build on a documentary …and possibly a relationship.

 It was June, the weather was pleasant and the city seemed ominously quiet as I ventured out on my first explore.
 Only the orchestrated sounds of distant tap-tap-tapping stirred my anticipation.
 When I arrived at the Reichstag building, a long section of the Wall could be seen bordering behind it.
 Artful bold colours of this graffiti-laden stretch gave one the illusion of viewing a well-guarded whimsical palace.
 As I neared the Wall, it amazed me of its preserved state.
 Except for the many scars left by the so-called “wall-peckers”, it stood defiantly tall and strong.
 This was surprising, considering that it stood wholly vulnerable for anyone wishing to pound, grind or bulldoze it over.
 (Of course, it did concede defeat in the end.
 The official dismantling of the Wall began around the time of this visit.)